Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 Raising Rabbits for Meat—Without Cages

-If you're a homesteader, or a hobbyist, or small farmer like me, I'm willing to bet you've considered meat rabbits as a source of meat and maybe even extra income.
+If you're a homesteader or a small farmer like me, I'm willing to bet you've considered meat rabbits as a source of meat and maybe even extra income.
 If you haven't thought about it, you should!
 Even urban farmers have room for these efficient, productive, adorable, and tasty critters on their homesteads.

 Rabbits are a popular choice for home-produced meat because they can take up so little space.
-Meat rabbits are typically raised in cages two feet by three feet, or perhaps three square feet for the largest breeds.
+Meat rabbits are typically raised in cages two feet by three feet, or perhaps four square feet for the largest breeds.
 This isn't much!
 Especially when rabbitry owners have come up with so many clever space-saving ways to suspend the cages or even stack them while still being able to keep them clean and tidy.
+Lots of efficiency, but I can't help but wonder how the rabbits feel.

 I free-ranged meat rabbits for over a year, and when I say free-range, I mean it in the extreme.
 No fencing, no pens, no obstacles to impede their movements whatsoever; and I provided very little in the way of essential food or water.